ONE TEAM. ONE NETWORK. ONE MISSION.

-Joshua Stamper is the Training and Development Specialist for the Teach Better Team, author of Aspire to Lead, podcaster, and education presenter.
+Joshua Stamper is the Director of Innovation for the Teach Better Team, author of Aspire to Lead, podcaster, and education presenter.

 Joshua Stamper initially used his artistic talent, creativity, and original ideas as a professional graphic designer.
 He then transitioned to inspiring students to utilize their imagination and creative expression in public education.

 Being unsuccessful as a student growing up, Joshua never expected to be back in the classroom as a teacher or as an administrator.
 His struggles as a student spawned a passion to change the education model, push the boundaries of traditional learning, and explore trauma informed strategies.